 So where are the customers?

 When you’re running a truck, the food is important.
-But so is marketing, community outreach, and strategic partnerships.
+But so is restaurant marketing, community outreach, and strategic partnerships.
 The food truck business is incredibly competitive, which means you need to put together a plan in order to create hype, and let people know how they can actually find your truck!

 All restaurants need a marketing plan.
 Check out our 2021 Restaurant Marketing Plan template and calendar, and keep reading to learn the nuances of food truck marketing, some specific food truck marketing strategies to try, and tips on driving customers to your mobile business.